microsoft/rats/docs/scenarios/scenarios_1.md

 # Scenario: train and validate P2 models

+1. For each of ~200 antigens

-1. Filter MIRA data for training & validation using m1a/m2a, other filters
+1. Filter MIRA data for training & validation using m1a/m2a, other filters.
+   MIRA datasets currently behind an API developed by Katie that loads either across all diseases or adds disease-specific metadata (e.g. COVID genome coordinates)

-1. Combine binders, non-binders, and other binders, and partition into folds by antigen, label, etc.
+1. Combine binders, non-binders, and other binders (TCRs that bind other antigens), and partition into folds, typically <100k TCRs total

-1. Train models & generate predictions using cross-fold validation on generated slices
+1. Train models & generate predictions using cross-fold validation on generated slices.
+Compute-intensive - hours of GPU time per antigen.

-1. Gather prediction metrics by antigen
+1. Gather prediction metrics by antigen, either by cross-fold validation or on holdout

 *see immunoshare.mira.modeling.p2.data*

+# Scenario: train and evaluate P6 models

+TBD

+# Scenario: TCR-Antigen Co-Clustering (TACC) on HLAdb

+1. For each HLA $h$ retrieve set of TCRs $HLAdb_h = \{j\}$ associated with $h$.
+   Currently filter to top $k$ TCRs by p-value, currently $k \approx 2000$.

+   1. Filter to set of repertoires $\{i\}$ that have HLA $h$.

+   1. Create repertoire-TCR indicator matrix $X$

+    1. Find top $k$ clusters $cluster_k = \{j\}$ using `sklearn` clustering algorithms e.g. spectral co-clustering, Wards clustering, etc.

+1. Gather clusters from all HLAs together for analysis.

+1. Evaluate clustering results against MIRA data

+   - MIRA antigen / taxon purity vs. overlap

+1. Evaluate clustering results against ES from diagnostic models for Lyme, COVID, Parvo, etc.

+   - Purity vs. overlap

+1. Evaluate by using clusters as seeds for pseudolabeling.

-# Scenario: Sparse NMF models for TACC
+# Scenario: Sparse NMF models for disease diagnostics or TACC

+1. Can start with an ExperimentConfig or a set of unlabeled repertoires

 1. Select repertoire-TCR feature matrix (e.g. `upr_counts`).
 Filter to TCRs that occur in at least $k$ repertoires, where $k \approx 5-20$.